-I’ve lived in Barcelona for several years and visited Lisbon many times, most recently in May 2021.
+I’ve lived in Barcelona for several years and visited Lisbon many times.
 I have friends who are entrepreneurs and investors who live in both cities.
 Right from the outset, it is obvious that I can’t probably draw an accurate or scientific comparison between the two cities as I’ve never lived in Lisbon.
 The whole point of the article is to sort out my thoughts and possibly decide to live long-term in one of these cities.

 I’m absolutely in love with Barcelona (and Spain in general), despite its many problems, and for many years have considered it the best place to live in the world.
 However, while Barcelona’s attractiveness has been declining over the past few years due to several reasons, Lisbon has been gaining a lot of traction.
-Given that 5 years ago I would have told you that Barcelona is clearly my favorite and that Lisbon would definitely come in at second place, I am forced to revisit the question to see whether the choice is not that clear anymore.
+Given that 5 years ago I would have told you that Barcelona is clearly my favorite and that Lisbon would come in at second place, I am forced to revisit the question to see whether the choice is not that clear anymore.

 In a wider context, this can also be taken as a Spain VS Portugal article, but I feel that focusing on Lisbon and Barcelona, in particular, is more important, as those two cities have a very different feel to the rest of the cities in each country.
 While they benefit from country-wide benefits (such as tax incentives in Portugal) as well as problems (Lisbon does not save itself from the red tape and bureaucracy that Portugal is known for), there are many more things that are quite specific to each of these two cities.